badal-io/stackoverflow_test/tasks/task_1_views.md

 * Measure values can be NULLs so please make sure to convert NULLs to 0 for measures otherwise aggregation won't work
 * All measures should have the following format: value_format: "#,##0.00"
 * None of the tables have a primary key so I would like you to add it to each view and declare it as a primary key and make it hidden
+  * There can be only 1 primary key per view
 * define both table names as constants in the manifest file and use those constants in 'sql_table_name' or 'derived_table'